Rudxain/blog/proposal/DRY-T&C.md

 - If they aren't verbose/legalese, they tend to be ambiguous
 - They have similar glossaries, sentences, and even full paragraphs, in common with other legal documents of the same kind (sometimes even identical replicas!)
 - It's hard to properly write one, so you either copy-paste a template or hire lawyer
+- Multi-service companies tend avoid declaring accurate terms for individual services.
+Rather, they cram everything into a single document, taking away more user rights.
+Example: Google Keep doesn't need location data, but G Maps certainly does, so they [CTA](https://en.wikipedia.org/wiki/Cover_your_ass) by saying "We may collect location data at any time, without notice" (not verbatim quote).

 The year is almost **2025 and humanity hasn't fixed this simple issue** for decades (**millennia**, if we're being unfair).